PowerBiDevCamp/TOM_CreateFabricDataset/CodeWalkthrough.md

 This documents provides a code walkthrough for the C# console application oorject named **TOM_CreateFabricDataset** to build your understanding of how to use the Tabular Object Model (TOM) to automate the creation of a DirectLake-mode dataset for Power BI.

-The **TOM_CreateFabricDataset** references the **Microsoft.AnalysisServices.NetCore.retail.amd64** assembly which provides public classes for the Tabular Object Model in the **Microsoft.AnalysisServices.Tabular** namespaces.
+The Visual Studio project named **TOM_CreateFabricDataset** references the **Microsoft.AnalysisServices.NetCore.retail.amd64** assembly which provides public classes for the Tabular Object Model in the **Microsoft.AnalysisServices.Tabular** namespaces.

 Let's start by reviewing the code used to create a new Power BI dataset named **CreateDatabase**.
 Note that you must use a **CompatibilityLevel** of **1604** or higher to create DirectLake-mode tables.